section-engineering-education/engineering-education/content/articles/design-patterns-in-javascript/index.md

 - [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern)

 ### JavaScript design patterns
 We have learned that there are numerous design patterns.
-In this section, we will explore and implement the most popular JavaScript design patterns.
+In this part, we will explore and implement the most popular JavaScript design patterns.
 The design patterns will fall under the three categories of ways we discussed previously.

 We'll discuss the seven most popular JavaScript patterns: constructor, singleton, prototype, module, decorator, chain responsibility, and command.